smartprocure/futil-js/README.md

 A utility tree iteratee that returns the stack of node values

 ### tree
-`(traverse, buildIteratee) -> {walk, reduce, transform, toArray, toArrayBy, leaves, leavesBy, map, mapLeaves, lookup, keyByWith, traverse, flatten, flatLeaves }`
+`(traverse, buildIteratee, writeNode) -> {walk, reduce, transform, toArray, toArrayBy, leaves, leavesBy, map, mapLeaves, lookup, keyByWith, traverse, flatten, flatLeaves }`
 Takes a traversal function and returns an object with all of the tree methods pre-applied with the traversal.
 This is useful if you want to use a few of the tree methods with a custom traversal and can provides a slightly nicer api.
 Exposes provided `traverse` function as `traverse`